-You should not use cetirizine if you are allergic to it.
+You should not use All Day Allergy if you are allergic to it.

-Ask a doctor or pharmacist if it is safe for you to take this medicine if you have any medical conditions.
+Ask a doctor or pharmacist if it is safe for you to take All Day Allergy if you have any medical conditions.

-It is not known whether cetirizine will harm an unborn baby.
+It is not known whether All Day Allergy will harm an unborn baby.
 Ask a doctor before using this medicine if you are pregnant.

 It is not known whether cetirizine passes into breast milk or if it could harm a nursing baby.
 Ask a doctor before using this medicine if you are breast-feeding a baby.